konstantinlevin77/urbandcli/README.md

 there's an official public API but unfortunately there's not so I've decided to write a simple api with web scraping.
-I haven't written CLI part yet but it'll use API's functions directly get the urban dictionary definitions in your browser :)
+I haven't written CLI part yet but it'll use API's functions directly get the urban dictionary definitions in your terminal  :)

 ### Disclaimer